Dominika Lasota: the face of Poland's climate movement – DW – 11/15/2022

 "I was ready for that," Lasota told DW.
 "The president consistently ignores us, the climate action movement, and does not want to meet with us.
 And if he does talk about climate issues at all, then it is just to make fun of the problem."

 "Dominika Lasota is the face of the Polish climate action movement," Paulina Sobiesiak-Penszko told DW.
-She is head of the Program for Sustainable Development and Climate Policy at the Warsaw-based Institute of Public Affairs (ISP), one of the biggest organizations supporting the development of civil society in Poland.
+Sobiesiak-Penszko is head of the sustainable development and climate policy program for the Warsaw-based Institute of Public Affairs, one of the biggest organizations supporting the development of civil society in Poland.

 "International studies show that women are more aware of and committed to environmental and climate protection," she added.
 "In Poland too, it is mostly women who launch and lead campaigns in this field."

-The ISP provides women with communication training and teaches them how to handle public confrontations.
-Sobiesiak-Penszko points out that politics and the energy sector are dominated by "old white men," who often treat young female activists disrespectfully, as was the case when President Duda met Dominika Lasota at COP27, she says.
+The institute provides women with communication training and teaches them how to handle public confrontations.
+Sobiesiak-Penszko points out that politics and the energy sector are dominated by "old white men" who often treat young female activists disrespectfully, as was the case with President Duda and Dominika Lasota at COP27, she says.

 The influence of Greta Thunberg

-The history of the Polish climate action movement is similar to that of movements in other countries.
-Greta Thunberg's school strike in Sweden in 2018 inspired lots of young Poles and motivated them to take action.
+The history of the Polish climate action movement is similar to that of other European countries.
+Greta Thunberg's school strike in Sweden in 2018 inspired many young Poles and motivated them to take action.
 Grassroots groups sprang up around the country — above all in Warsaw — and joined the young people's climate strike.

 Soon, more radical activists with links to the global Extinction Rebellion movement began to take to the streets too.